camunda/camunda-platform-helm/charts/camunda-platform/README.md

 helm dependency update charts/camunda-platform
 Hang tight while we grab the latest from your chart repositories...
-...Successfully got an update from the "camunda-platform" chart repository ...Successfully got an update from the "elastic" chart repository ...Successfully got an update from the "bitnami" chart repository Update Complete. ⎈Happy Helming!⎈
+...Successfully got an update from the "camunda-platform" chart repository ...Successfully got an update from the "bitnami" chart repository Update Complete. ⎈Happy Helming!⎈
 Saving 6 charts